We provide employment to 5,265 employees across our operations.

 The provision of such training is legislated in South Africa, as it is seen as an important way to assist the development of a skilled workforce within the country.
 Our operations therefore offer a range of programmes, such as carpentry, engineering, agricultural training, computer skills, plastering and supporting participants to learn to drive and achieve their driving licences.

 Although Williamson in Tanzania provides continuous training in the workplace and distance learning programmes and short courses are well attended, it does not currently present any formal portable skills programmes.
-The same applies for Botswana, where the nature of the current operations does not require, or lend itself, to this kind of programme.

 In South Africa, a learnership is a registered and accredited learning programme which combines practical work experience with academic learning.